 Having a key code will typically save you good amount of money.

 Note :Not all keys are made the same!

 The world of spare car keys is full of variety.
 Getting keys made for 2 cars of the same year and of the same make does not necessarily mean they cost the same.
-Ask a locksmith or a dealership on-line or on the phone if the key for your auto needs to be programmed.
+Ask a locksmith or a dealership on the phone if the key for your auto needs to be programmed.

 If your vehicle uses VATS, transponder, PATS, chip, and how much it costs.